-35 The determination system must be calibrated for every batch of analyses.
-If calibration for all analytes sought implies an unacceptably large number of calibration determinations, the system may be calibrated with representative analytes3 during each batch of analyses.
-The minimum frequency for calibration of representative and represented (i.e. all other) analytes is given in Table 1.
+41 The determination system must be calibrated for every batch of analyses.
+If calibration for all analytes sought implies an unacceptably large number of calibration determinations, the system may be calibrated with representative analytes during each batch of analyses.
+The minimum frequency for calibration of representative and all other analytes is given in Table 1.

-Representative analytes 3 Represented (i.e. all other) analytes Minimum frequency of calibration Calibration in each batch of determinations A rolling programme to include all represented analytes at least every 6 months ≥2 levels, including the Minimum frequency of recovery Determination in each batch of analyses One for each analyte, synchronised with the corresponding calibration series, as above ≥2 levels, including the LCL
+- Representative analytes All other analytes Minimum frequency of calibration Calibration in each batch of determinations A rolling programme to include all other analytes at least every 12 months, but preferably every 6 months At least at the level corresponding to the reporting limit.
+Minimum frequency of recovery (Paragraph 60) Determination in each batch of analyses Each analyte, at the same time as the corresponding calibration series, as above At least at the level corresponding to the reporting limit